bebraw/webpack-book/manuscript/04_implementing_notes.md

 ### Understanding `findIndex`

-We'll be using a ES6 function know as [findIndex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex).
+We'll be using an ES6 function known as [findIndex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex).
 It accepts an array and a callback.
 The function will return either -1 (no match) or index (match) depending on the result.

 Babel provides an easy way to polyfill this feature using `import 'babel-core/polyfill';`.
 The problem is that it bloats our final bundle somewhat as it enables all [core-js](https://github.com/zloirock/core-js) features.
 Instead we'll be using more granular approach to enable just the feature we need specifically and depend on `core-js` directly.
 Install it first.